skyBeacon: turning base to final

 Yes, the position lights need to remain switched on during all operations.
-Removing power to the position lights also removes power from skyBeacon and/or tailBeacon.
+Removing power from the position lights also removes power from skyBeacon and/or tailBeacon.
 According to 91.225(f) “Each person operating an aircraft equipped with ADS-B Out must operate this equipment in the transmit mode at all times.”

 Yes, skyBeacon will meet the 2020 ADS-B requirements when paired with an operational Mode C or Mode S transponder. skyBeacon meets or exceeds all required performance and environmental standards for use in the national airspace.
 The certified skyBeacon will ship with 5 separate TSO certifications.

 Altitude Encoder: TSO C88b

 No, skyBeacon transmits on UAT (978MHz).
 The UAT (978MHz) frequency is only approved for use in the United States below FL180 (18,000′).
 For international travel or flight above FL180, a 1090ES transponder is required.

 All skyBeacon products now ship with an LED strobe.
 Note: Early experimental versions of skyBeacon did not have the strobe installed.

 At this time there is not a wingtip mounted version with integrated rear position lights in development.